Santa Barbara, California: Climate

+and most days from June to August have highs of 72-84 F.

 Summers in Santa Barbara are mostly rainless due to the presence of a high-pressure area over the eastern Pacific, but summer showers can happen due to tropical hurricane/Monsoonal flows that rarely reach the region; thunderstorms can also occur during the North American Monsoon.
-In the fall, afternoon or evening downslope winds, locally called "Sundowners", can raise temperatures into the high 90s °F (high 30s °C) and drop humidities into the single digits, increasing the chance due to downed power lines, etc., and severity of wildfires in the foothills north of the city.
+In the fall, afternoon or evening downslope winds, locally called "Sundowners", can raise temperatures into the high 90s °F (high 30s °C) and drop humidities into the single digits, increasing the chance of wildfires, along with their severity, due to downed power lines, etc., in the foothills north of the city.

-Annual rainfall totals are highly variable and in exceptional years like 1940–1941 and 1997–1998 over 40 in of rain have fallen in a year, but in dry seasons less than 6 in is not unheard of.
+Annual rainfall totals are highly variable and in exceptional years (like 1940–1941 and 1997–1998) over 40 in of rain have fallen in a year, but in dry seasons less than 6 in is not unheard of.
 Snow sometimes covers higher elevations of the Santa Ynez Mountains but is extremely rare in the city itself.
 The most recent accumulating snow to fall near sea level was in January 1949, when approximately 2 in fell in the city.